Avnet/Fujikura-beamforming/README.md

 Figure A2.b – [Renesas 8V97003 RF Synthesizer in Integer Mode](#figure-renesas-8v97003-int-mode)

 # 1) Overview <a name="1-overview"></a>

+This document guides you through the steps of assembling the hardware, installing the required software, and configuring the platform for initial TX and RX over-the-air (OTA) tests.
+Avnet RFSoC Explorer Toolbox for MATLAB will be used as an all-in-one application for programming the platform using either the intuitive GUI for visual configuration, or the powerful API for scripting.

 Avnet's [5G mmWave PAAM Development Platform](https://www.avnet.com/wps/portal/us/products/avnet-boards/avnet-board-families/5g-mmwave-paam-development-platform/) combines the [AMD ZCU208 evaluation kit](https://www.xilinx.com/products/boards-and-kits/zcu208.html) with the Fujikura Type-C PAAM.